 Sometimes we have no choice but to accept things the way they are.
 For those times try to:

 - Talk with someone.
 You may not be able to change a frustrating situation, but that doesn't mean your feelings aren't legitimate.
-Phone a friend or schedule a coffee break.
-You will feel better after talking it out.
+Phone or schedule a coffee break with an understanding friend.
+You'll feel better after talking it out.

 - Practice positive self-talk.
 It's easy to lose objectivity when you're stressed.
 One negative thought can lead to another, and soon you've created a mental avalanche.
 Be positive.
 Instead of thinking, "I am horrible with money and will never be able to control my finances," try this: "I made a mistake with my money, but I am resilient.
 I'll get through it."

 - Learn from your mistakes.
 There is value in recognizing a "teachable moment."
-You can't change the fact that procrastination hurt your performance, but you can register the regret to make sure you allot more time in the future.
+You can't change the fact that procrastination hurt your performance, but you can make sure you allot more time in the future.